Blueprint Audit

 These are symptoms.
 Here's what I actually investigate:

-- Is it governance (unclear decision-making, bottlenecks, internal conflict)?
+- Is it decision-making (unclear ownership, bottlenecks, internal misalignment)?

 - Is it stakeholder confusion (different audiences need different information)?